Corgi Labrador Mix Facts

 2. Swamp Cooler from Ruffwear

 This is a vest that your dog can wear as you take him out for a walk.
-It fits well, adjustable and will keep your dog warm when you take him out during cold mornings.
+It fits well, is adjustable, and will keep your dog warm when you take him out during cold mornings.

 3. Polar Trex Winter Dog Boots

-Take your dog for a long walk but keep his paws protected with this durable dog boots.
+Take your dog for a long walk, but keep his paws protected with these durable dog boots.
 These are perfect when your dog walks in the snow or when hiking on tough and hard terrain.

 The Corgi crossed with Lab Mix is smart and eager to please.
 It is one of the most comfortable dogs to train.
 The key to training retention is to do it every day and to teach using positive reinforcement.